Skip to main content

 DNS

-The APL Builds and Projects features are NOT supported when APL is installed with minimal values.
-Install APL with DNS to use all APL features.
+The Builds and Projects features are NOT supported without DNS configured.
+Install with DNS to use all features.

 Linode Domains